-Detention pending deportation can only be ordered or prolonged if there is a possibility for the deportation to be carried out in the near future.
+Detention pending removal can only be ordered or prolonged if there is a possibility for the removal to be carried out in the near future.
 The maximum duration of detention therefore has to be expressly stated in the detention order.
 Once this date has expired, the detained person either has to be released or an automatic judicial review of detention takes place.

 In December 2019, a local activist from North Rhine-Westphalia claimed in an interview that both the local authorities (which apply for a detention order), and the local courts (which decide upon these applications), often “have no idea of what they are doing”.
 Both institutions therefore would often ignore the most basic standards and procedural guarantees.
 Common mistakes included:

 - Court decisions are based on outdated laws;

 - The application for a detention order is not handed out to the person concerned and is not translated;